lostintangent/gistpad/README.md

 - `GistPad > Playground: Stylesheet Language` - Specifies the default stylesheet language to use when creating new web playgrounds.
 Can be set to one of the following values:

   - `css` _(default)_: Will result in an `style.css` file being created whenever you create a new web playground.
+  - `less`: Will result in an `style.less` file being created whenever you create a new web playground.
   - `scss`: Will result in an `style.scss` file being created whenever you create a new web playground.

 - `GistPad > Playground: Show Console` - Specifies whether to always show the console when opening a playground.
 Defaults to `false`.